A company travel policy lays the foundation for your organization’s entire travel management process.

-A travel policy should be built keeping travelers in mind.
+A business travel policy for employees should be built keeping travelers in mind.
 Employees should not struggle to know which hotel they can book or not.
 Showing them what’s in and out of policy while they are booking the tickets will enhance their experience.

-Your travel policy should be granular and comprehensive.
+Your business travel policy template should be granular and comprehensive.
 You should have separate guidelines according to various employee levels, departments, functions, trip destinations, and duration.

 With detailed policy guidelines, your employees will be clear about the travel-related rules that apply to them.
 This will increase travel policy compliance in your organization and help you meet your travel goals.